naomipeck/naomipeck/content/about/demo.md

     padding: ["20px", "0", "20px", "0"]
 ---

-#About Me
 My name is Naomi Peck and I originally hail from Melbourne, Australia.
-I currently live in Freiburg, where I do my PhD, but I have also previously lived and worked in Canberra, Seoul and Mainz.
-I also have done fieldwork in Roing and Anini, Arunachal Pradesh, India.
+I currently live in Freiburg, where I do my PhD, but I have also previously lived and worked in Canberra (Australia), Seoul (South Korea) and Mainz (Germany).
+I also have done fieldwork in Roing and Anini (Arunachal Pradesh, India).

 I have always loved the feeling you get when you solve a mental puzzle, and nothing has given me more satisfaction than chipping away at solving the puzzle that is Language.

+I am a native English speaker and I also speak Korean and German at a high intermediate level.
+I have good passive knowledge of French and Japanese, but my active use of both is a bit rusty.